opsaaaaa/freql/README.md

 *aka. ((word) Freqency Lang/Lib)*

-A library for handling word/token freqencies.
+A library for handling word/token frequencies.

+## features
-Right now all we do is convert fpmw to zipf and other units.
+- convert cb and fpmw to zipf and other units.
+- basic lookup for word frequencies in various languages.
+- token counting tool
+- tools for building word/token frequency datasets from custom sources

 ## Lets educate you about word frequency units real quick.